djmitche/ffizz/src/pass-by-value-doc.md

 This trait supports passing data to Rust by value.

-These are represented as full structs in C.  Such values are implicitly copyable, via C's struct assignment.
+Pass-by-values implies that values are copyable, via assignment in C, so this trait is typically used to represent Copy values, and in particular values that do not contain pointers.

 The Rust and C types may differ, with [`PassByValue::from_ctype`] and [`PassByValue::as_ctype`] converting between them.
 Implement this trait for the C type and specify the